groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.3.3 (2024-03-26) =
+* ADDED A better way to handle all the different mailer handlers with the `gh_mail()` function.
+* ADDED Some WP CLI tooling which will be improved on and documented at a later date.
+* ADDED Tools to generate fake data for funnels, broadcasts, and contacts.
+* TWEAKED Funnel timers will calculate delay time based on the enqueued time rather than the current time.
+* TWEAKED No longer use `p` style for `a` tags in the email editor.
+* TWEAKED Replacement codes for custom date fields will output `Y-m-d` or `Y-m-d H:i:s` format by default so that they are easier to use in other functions.
+You can use the `{date}` or `{local_date}` replacement codes to format your dates.
+* FIXED Emails not preloading in contact activity timeline.
+* FIXED Removed a bunch of unused files and code.
+* FIXED Notes not being added from funnels when the content is exactly the same as a previous note.
+* FIXED WYSIWYG Editor in text block gets large when editing CSS.

 = 3.3.2 (2024-03-05) =
 * ADDED 4x per day the queue will be "cleaned" and events that failed to process within the last 6 hours will be fixed.